School choice with independent versus consolidated districts: Decomposition of consolidation gains

-This section presents in detail how we construct the decomposition of the students' consolidation gains into a choice effect and a competition effect.
-In doing so, we make use of the large market approximation to matching markets \citep{azevedo2016supply} by which school-specific cutoff scores play the role of prices that balance the supply of, and the demand for school seats.
+To compute the decomposition of consolidation gains, we make use of the large market approximation to matching markets by which school-specific cutoff scores play the role of prices that balance the supply of, and the demand for school seats \citep{azevedo2016supply}.
 The cutoff score at school $s$ under the matching $\mu$ is the lowest valuation among all students who where admitted to that school under $\mu$, or

-We assume that the school market consists of relatively few schools and a large number of students so that the addition (or deletion) of a single student has practically no effect on a schools' cutoff score, in line with the framework \cite{azevedo2016supply}.
-In order to decompose the total consolidation gains, we compute the school-level cutoff scores under the district wise matching $\mu_d$ and under the integrated matching $\mu_{BP}$.
-The effect of increased choice, keeping everything else constant, can then be computed as the difference between student $t$ being matched to her most preferred feasible school in her own district, and globally, using either the district-level or the city-wide cutoffs.
+We assume that the school market consists of relatively few schools and a large number of students so that the addition (or deletion) of a single student has practically no effect on a schools' cutoff score.
+In order to decompose the total consolidation gains, we compute the school-level cutoff scores under the district wise matching $\mu_D$ and under the integrated matching $\mu_{\Omega}$.

+The effect of increased choice, keeping everything else constant, can then pe computed as the difference between student $t$ being matched to her most preferred feasible school in her own district, and globally, using either the district-level or the city-wide cutoffs.
 Let the feasible set of student $t$ under the cutoffs $\{c_s(\mu)\}_{s \in S}$ be

 and denote the set of schools in district $d$ as $S^d$.
 Then, the choice gain of student $t$ can either be expressed as

 or